Depp says wife-beating claim made him 'Quasimodo' - France 24

 - 'Stop hitting me, Johnny!' -

-The couple's marriage was all but over by the time Heard accused Depp of hitting her in the face with a phone in May 2016.
+The couple's marriage was ending by the time Heard accused Depp of hitting her in the face with a phone in May 2016.

-Wass said Depp "wound up like a baseball pitcher" and threw it at his wife at one of their mansions while one of Heard's friends was on the other line.
+Wass said Depp "wound up like a baseball pitcher" and threw the phone at his wife while one of her friends was on the other line.

 Depp denied this but admitted that Heard asked the friend to call the police.